-Sector Development budgets are provided to the different art form areas for specific projects identified in the Annual Plan for funding under the targeted funding routes, Funds are provided for: Music, Dance, Theatre, Visual Arts, Literature and Publishing and Creative Learning and Young People.
+Targeted funding is provided to the different art form areas for specific projects identified in the Annual Plan for funding under the targeted funding routes, Funds are provided for: Music, Dance, Theatre, Visual Arts, Literature and Publishing and Creative Learning and Young People.

-Funds totalling £1.8m were provided across the different art-forms, with the largest funded projects being:
+Funds totalling £1.5 million of grant and project expenses were provided across the different artforms, with the largest funded projects including:

-- Showcase Scotland Expo- projects to provide live export opportunities for Scottish based artists working in the genres of folk, traditional, Scots, Gaelic, world and acoustic music (£150,000) - The Visual Artist and Craft Maker Awards (VACMA), which is programme of small grants schemes delivered with a range of local authorities and art agencies across Scotland to support Scotland-based visual artists and craft makers in their creative development. £141,000 was awarded to 18 local partners for delivery of the programme. - Book Week Scotland, an annual celebration of books and reading that takes place across the country. £200,000 of funding was provided to the Scottish Book Trust for the 2022 event which took place from the 14th to the 20th of November.
+- Showcase Scotland Expo- projects to provide live export opportunities for Scottish based artists working in the genres of folk, traditional, Scots, Gaelic, world and acoustic music (£75,000) - The Visual Artist and Craft Maker Awards (VACMA), which is programme of small grants schemes delivered with a range of local authorities and art agencies across Scotland to support Scotland-based visual artists and craft makers in their creative development. £120,000 was awarded to 18 local partners for delivery of the programme. - Book Week Scotland, an annual celebration of books and reading that takes place across the country. £150,000 of funding was provided to the Scottish Book Trust for the 2023 event which took place from the 13th to the 19th of November. - Access All Arts (£65,000), a devolved fund managed by Children in Scotland which directly supports children and young people to access creative arts opportunities, supports their wellbeing and helps them explore their creativity.